wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-an-application-with-buildpacks.md

 You can configure the environment variables necessary to build the component using the **Build Configurations Editor** on the component **Build** page.

-!!! info
-    The capability to configure build-time environment variables is not available for components created using **Ballerina** or **WSO2 MI** build presets.

 During the build process, the build-time environment variables and their values are passed to the build preset.
 Therefore, you can configure both build preset-specific environment variables and those required for the component build.

 For example, if you want to override the Maven command of the **Java** build presets, you can use `GOOGLE_MAVEN_BUILD_ARGS` as the environment key and `clean install` as the value.